fbpx

 It would be nice to have immediate eureka moments, but the results take time.

 After we collect the data, we spend years analyzing it.
 Combining data from all the instruments to get a complete picture of the storm and how it evolved takes time and patience.
-But data on the wind, temperature, relative humidity and pressure from many different angles and instruments allows us to test theories about how tornadoes develop.
+But having data on the wind, temperature, relative humidity and pressure from many different angles and instruments allows us to test theories about how tornadoes develop.

 Yvette Richardson, Professor of Meteorology, Senior Associate Dean for Undergraduate Education, Penn State and Paul Markowski, Distinguished Professor of Meteorology, Penn State